EmeraldBlock/LIT-CTF-2022-writeups/web/Flushed Emoji.md

 ### Getting the data server IP

 You'll notice in the main server code that the other server's IP is censored.
-We'll have to it out so we can send requests there ourselves.
+We'll have to figure it out so we can send requests there ourselves.

 Inspired by the payload above, we can type this into the `password` blank to read the contents of `main.py` (note the use of `'\x2e'` to bypass the `.` filter):